 4. Homepage run by HiPPOs

 I have seen some pretty horrific homepages in my time.
 One of the most frustrating parts of working in this industry is everyone’s a web designer (or thinks they are).
 Evidence and logic go right out the window.
-Digital teams do user testing and build interfaces in order to meet user’s needs.
+Digital teams do user testing and build interfaces in order to meet the user’s needs.
 Taking all the points I have previously mentioned above about simplicity, top tasks, writing for the web.
 They create a perfectly tested home page and then a week or so later the HiPPOs come along and frankly bugger it all up.

 HiPPO stands for the Highest Paid Person’s Opinion.